 Where are the Galapagos Islands?
-A Brief Overview
+Everything you Need to Know.

+The Galapagos Islands are part of the country of Ecuador and are located off its coast of Ecuador in the Pacific Ocean.
 Every now and then, you hear the Galapagos mentioned in documentaries, movies, or the news.
-They are a place that truly make our imagination run wild!
+They are a place that truly makes our imagination run wild!
 Charles Darwin and his theory of evolution come to mind, and we wonder about the rare animal species that exist there, such as the Galapagos giant tortoises and marine iguanas.
 What are those?
 How did they adapt to such an inhospitable place?
 How did they get there?
 There are just so many questions!
 And then you pause to think… where in the world are the Galapagos Islands, exactly, that makes them such a unique place?
 So if you are getting acquainted with the Enchanted Isles for the first time, let this be a brief introduction to the location of Ecuador’s magical insular region – the Galapagos archipelago!

 First things first: Where’s Ecuador?